-During calendar year 2013, there two (2) small, unintentionally set fires in the residence halls.
+During calendar year 2013, there were two (2) small, unintentionally set fires in the residence halls.
 One was in a bathroom sink and the other was in a trash can.
 Both were quickly extinguished.
-There were no fires reported in the residence halls during 2012 & 2014.
+There were no fires reported in the residence halls during 2014.
+In 2015 there were two unintentionally set fires in the residence halls, both of which were quickly extinguished.